A Newsletter for Friends of the Library

 Memorial to Bob Hart Enhances Collections

-The life of Robert C. Hart, former professor of English at UMD, was celebrated in the UMD Library Rotunda on March 21, 2009.
-Donations made in his name will be used to enhance the library’s collections in the area of 20th century American literature.
+The life of Robert C. Hart, former professor of English at UMD, was celebrated in the Library Rotunda on March 21, 2009.
+Donations made in his name will be used to enhance the Library’s collections in the area of 20th century American literature.
 Books purchased with these funds will bear a special bookplate created in his honor.

-Bob’s specialty in teaching was 20th century American literature, and he enjoyed reading the library’s literary resources well into retirement.
+Bob’s specialty in teaching was 20th century American literature, and he enjoyed reading the Library’s literary resources well into retirement.
 He also enjoyed Chinese poetry of the T’ang Dynasty and studied Chinese for years in order to read it in the original.

 He will be greatly missed by Mara, his wife, who was a reference librarian at UMD and has many close connections with staff and faculty here.

 THE LIBRARY THANKS ITS STUDENT EMPLOYEES